Practice Guide 41 – Developing estates – registration services –

 5 Enquiries and comments

-Practice Guide 51 – Areas served by Land Registry offices is available free of charge from Customer Support (see Contact details) and gives a full list of areas served by each office.
-You can also find this information our website www.landregistry.gov.uk
+Practice Guide 51 – Areas served by Land Registry offices is available free of charge from Customer Support (see Contact details) and gives a full list of areas served by each Land Registry office.
+You can also find this information on our website at www.landregistry.gov.uk

 If you have any comments or suggestions about our guides, please send them to:

 Central Operations Group